Fighting Dangerous Medical Device Manufacturers Since 1976

 Above all, our firm has more than 40 years of assisting personal injury victims.
 We have the in-house resources to take metal-on-metal joint replacements cases to trial to get you the compensation you deserve—should it come to that.

-Contact an experience Orthopedic Joint Replacement Lawyer today by filling out an online case evaluation form.
+Contact an experienced Orthopedic Joint Replacement Lawyer today by filling out an online case evaluation form.